Cabinda Angola Travel Guide

 Offshore oil reserves drive Angola's economy.

-Different intervals of history contribute to an unique cultural character and a resilient spirit in the middle of the people of Cabinda.
+Different periods of history contribute to an unique cultural character and a resilient spirit in the middle of the people of Cabinda.
 Embrace local customs and prepare for an enriching journey into a lesser-explored corner of Africa.

 Warm temperatures year-round with distinct rainy and dry seasons.